Frauenkirche, Nuremberg: Männleinlaufen

-One of the most notable features of the church is the Männleinlaufen, a mechanical clock that commemorates the Golden Bull of 1356.
+One of the most notable features of the church is the Männleinlaufen (little men's procession), a mechanical clock that commemorates the Golden Bull of 1356.
 The clock was installed in the church between 1506 and 1509.
 The Holy Roman Emperor is shown seated with the prince-electors surrounding him.

 The clock mechanism is activated at midday, when a bell is rung to start the sequence and is followed by the trumpeters and drummer.
 Then there is a procession of the electors around the figure of the Holy Roman Emperor.